 Important abilities to highlight include: motivation, dedication, honesty, responsibility, diligence, helpfulness, loyalty, and discipline.
 A character reference should be timely, relevant, and concise.

 Character Reference Letter: This guide outlines the purpose of a character or personal reference letter and helps you decide whether it’s appropriate to write one.
-Includes a sample, as well.
+The guide also includes a sample letter.

-Character Reference Letter: Find another sample letter and tips about writing an effective letter here.
+Character Reference Letter: Review another sample letter and tips for writing an effective letter here.